Registration Dates and Procedures

 Also, USF and University of California - Hastings School of Law have a temporary agreement for the 2018-19 academic year that will allow JD and LL.M. students to enroll in one letter-graded classroom course per regular (fall/spring) term.
 There is no additional tuition charge for taking a course at UC Hastings (Part-time students pay the USF unit rate.)
 Advance approval to participate in the agreement program must be obtained from the Law Registrar's Office prior to enrollment.
 Students should also consult the host school regarding course availability, registration dates, and enrollment procedures.
 N.B.
 Students must take classroom, letter-graded classes at the consortium school and must earn a letter grade of C or better in order to receive credit at USF.
 Letter grades are not transferable.

 Tuition Payment/Financial Aid

 Please note that students who have an outstanding tuition balance due will have a registration hold placed on their student record and will not be allowed to register for classes until their previous tuition bill has been reconciled and the registration hold lifted by the USF Student Accounts Office.
-Failure to register for the semester during appointment times will likely result in a delay in receiving your fall semester financial aid.
+Failure to register for the semester during appointment times will likely result in a delay in receiving your financial aid.